-What’s the best TEFL to teach English in Vietnam, taking into account that this country asks for a legalization that is not required in other countries?
-That’s the main question that you should have in mind before starting any course, besides the methodology, price and duration.
+What’s the best TEFL to teach English in Vietnam?
+Did you know that this country asks for a legalization that is not required in other places?
+Well, that’s the main question there, and you should have it in mind before starting any course.
+Even more than its methodology, price and duration.

 Vietnam, out of the Hague Convention

 The country is not part of the Hague Convention.
-Why should this determine your decision when choosing a TEFL course?
-Because it means they don’t recognize the apostilles (the procedure to make documents valid in any of the parties of the Hague Convention).
+Why should this matter when choosing a TEFL course?
+Because they don’t recognize the apostilles (that make documents valid and kind of «universal»), in any of the parties of the Hague Convention.

 The way my friend legalized it